Exact discretization of harmonic tensors: Introduction

 \section{Introduction}

 Inspired by an idea of Furstenberg \cite{furstenberg}, Lyons and Sullivan \cite{lyonssullivan} introduced a discretization procedure for harmonic functions on a Riemannian manifold $M$.
 Phrased in probabilistic language, they showed that if the Brownian motion on $M$ satisfies a certain recurrence property, then it is equivalent to a random walk on a certain discrete subset $X$ of $M$.
-Similar works in this direction include \cite{BL, bak, kaimanovich}.
+Since this seminal work, there has been an ongoing program to study the connection between the potential theory of the Laplacian on Riemannian manifolds and the potential theory of Markov chains on discrete subsets through the use of similar discretization techniques \cite{BL, bak, kaimanovich}.

-The purpose of this note is to show that the Furstenburg-Lyons-Sullivan idea can be extended to discretize tensor fields on $M$ which are harmonic in the sense of the covariant Laplacian.
-As in \cite{lyonssullivan}, we consider the case where $M$ is a covering of a compact Riemannian base manifold $B$.
+Along such lines, our purpose here is to show that the Furstenburg-Lyons-Sullivan idea can be extended to discretize tensor fields on $M$ which are harmonic in the sense of the covariant Laplacian.